NMonKLabs77/Blitz2/README.md

    load at once.
 At this point, it was clear that I first needed to upgrade to a larger more robust instance.

-6. **Scaling Resources**: We scaled up the server resources, including CPU and memory by using a t2.2xlarge EC2 Instance which has 8vCPUs, and 32 GiB of memory.
+2. **Scaling Resources**: We scaled up the server resources, including CPU and memory by using a t2.2xlarge EC2 Instance which has 8vCPUs, and 32 GiB of memory.

-8. **Testing and Retesting**: After implementing these changes, we thoroughly tested the application again to ensure that the issues were resolved.
+3.  **Testing and Retesting**: After implementing these changes, we thoroughly tested the application again to ensure that the issues were resolved.

-## 4. Test Results

 ### Test Results